sampsyo/dq/README.md

 To see your queue, type `dq list` (or `cat ~/.dq/queue.txt` if you prefer).
 Then, to start working through your queue, run the `dq run` command.
-This will download everything in your queue, starting withe the first entry in the file.
+This will download everything in your queue, starting with the first entry in the file.
-The command exits once it has tried to download each file.
+If there are no URLs in the queue currently, the process waits for a new URL to be added.
 URLs are only removed from the queue file once they are successfully and completely downloaded.

 Configuration
 -------------